JaeWong91/GAME-ROOM/README.md

         1. As there are thousands of video games out there, it is impossible to list all available on the site.
 The best way would be to contact the venue to see if a game is available where if not, can be installed and prepared for the customer.
 The hardware can also be found on the Gear page.

+## Deployment

+The project was deployed to GitHub.
+This is done using the following steps:
+1. Log in to GitHub and locate the Repository
+2. Click the "Settings" button.
+This can be found [here](https://github.com/JaeWong91/GAME-ROOM/blob/master/assets/images/github-settings-btn.png)
+3. Scroll down the page until you reach the "GitHub Pages" section.
+4. Under "Source", the default dropdown option is "None".
+Change this to "Master Branch".
+5. Ensure that "/ (Root)" is also selcted and then click "Save".
+6. The page will automatically refresh.
+Scroll down back to the "GitHub Pages" section.
+7. The website is now published where a link is provided.